Yangarra People

 Peter is a scholar of the Len Evans Tutorial and is actively involved in regional and state wine shows around Australia, holding the position of panel chair and judge.

-Recognized for his leadership with Grenache and Shiraz, he has been nominated and awarded “Winemaker of the Year” by global wine publications, including Halliday Wine Companion (2015), Gourmet Traveller Wine (2017), and Wine Enthusiast (2018).
+Recognized for his leadership with Grenache and Shiraz, he has been awarded “Winemaker of the Year” by global wine publications, including Halliday Wine Companion (2015) and most recently listed in the Drinks Business Top 100 Global Winemakers 2025.

 “At Yangarra, Peter Fraser is consistently producing some of Australia’s finest Grenache and Shiraz wines.
 He is a brilliant specialist with Southern Rhône varieties and almost everything he touches is gold." – Andrew Caillard, MW